 How to empty out the litter tray:

-- Thoroughly clean the empty tray with warm water and a mild disinfectant.
-Avoid the use of strong smelling products as these can deter your cat from using the litter tray.
+- Disinfect tray: Avoid the use of strong smelling products as these can deter your cat from using the litter tray.
 Use the laundry sink for this.
-Some people use bleach to disinfect litter trays, some prefer a milder disinfectant.
-I personally use around 1/4 cup bleach and a kettle full of boiling water.
-I leave this to sit in the tray for 10 minutes, discard, rinse out with clean water.
+Many people use bleach to clean their tray.
+A solution of 1 part bleach to 32 parts water should be used.
+Do not use hot or boiling water as this causes bleach to lose its effectiveness.
+Leave the bleach to sit in the tray for 10 minutes, discard, rinse out thoroughly with clean water.

-- Once the tray has been cleaned, rinse out thoroughly and dry with paper towels.
+- Dry: Once the tray has been cleaned, rinse out thoroughly and dry with paper towels.

-- Add new cat litter to a depth of approximately 2 inches.
+- Replace litter: Add new cat litter to a depth of approximately 2 inches.

 Pregnant women are advised to avoid cleaning litter trays due to the risk of toxoplasmosis, a disease caused by the protozoan Toxoplasma gondii.
 Infection in people is generally self-limiting, if a pregnant woman becomes exposed for the first time during pregnancy, it can cause serious damage, if not miscarriage to the unborn fetus.